Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: Details of data collection and dataset

 \subsection{Details of data generation by LLM}

+We use OpenAI (text-davinci-003) API model for the generation.
 For the hyperparameters of InstructGPT, we limited the \textit{maximum length} of the output token to 100 and used 0.7 for \textit{temperature}.
 We set \textit{top\_p} and \textit{n} to 1.
-As mentioned in Section~\ref{sec:dataset}, the prompt is in the form of a concatenation of the six examples, instructions, target AQ, and target DQs in the following form:
+As mentioned in Section~\ref{sec:dataset}, the prompt is in the form of a concatenation of the six examples, instructions, target AQ, and target DQs.
+Each example used for the prompt is described in Table~\ref{tab:fewshot}.